pelicanmapping/rocky/README.md

 If you would rather not use vcpkg, you can build and install the [dependencies](#acknowledgements) yourself, or use your favorite package manager (like `apt` on Linux).

 ## Run the Demo
-Rocky is pretty good at finding its data files, but you might need to set a couple environment variables to help:
+Rocky is pretty good at finding its data files, but if you run into trouble, you might need to set a couple environment variables to help:
 ```bat
 set ROCKY_FILE_PATH=%rocky_install_dir%/share/rocky
 set ROCKY_DEFAULT_FONT=C:/windows/fonts/arialbd.ttf